Huguenots: Demographics

-16th-century religious geopolitics on a map of modern France.
+Religious geopolitics between 1520 and 1685 on a map of modern France.

 The issue of demographic strength and geographical spread of the Reformed tradition in France has been covered in a variety of sources.
 Most of them agree that the Huguenot population reached as many as 10% of the total population, or roughly 2 million people, on the eve of the St. Bartholomew's Day massacre in 1572.

 Links to nobility

 The new teaching of John Calvin attracted sizeable portions of the nobility and urban bourgeoisie.
 After John Calvin introduced the Reformation in France, the number of French Protestants steadily swelled to ten percent of the population, or roughly 1.8 million people, in the decade between 1560 and 1570.
-During the same period there were some 1,400 Reformed churches operating in France.
-Hans J. Hillerbrand, an expert on the subject, in his Encyclopedia of Protestantism: 4-volume Set claims the Huguenot community reached as much as 10% of the French population on the eve of the St. Bartholomew's Day massacre, declining to 7 to 8% by the end of the 16th century, and further after heavy persecution began once again with the Revocation of the Edict of Nantes by Louis XIV in 1685.
+During the same period, there were some 1,400 Reformed churches operating in France.
+Hans J. Hillerbrand, an expert on the subject, in his Encyclopedia of Protestantism: 4-volume Set claims the Huguenot community reached as much as 10% of the French population on the eve of the St. Bartholomew's Day massacre in 1572, declining to 7–8% by around 1600, and further after heavy persecution began once again with the Revocation of the Edict of Nantes by Louis XIV in 1685.
 Among the nobles, Calvinism peaked on the eve of the St. Bartholomew's Day massacre.
 Since then, it sharply decreased as the Huguenots were no longer tolerated by both the French royalty and the Catholic masses.
-By the end of the sixteenth century, Huguenots constituted 7–8% of the whole population, or 1.2 million people.
+By around 1600, Huguenots constituted 7–8% of the whole population, or 1.2 million people.
 By the time Louis XIV revoked the Edict of Nantes in 1685, Huguenots accounted for 800,000 to 1 million people.